 Hill and Waddle combined for 3,066 receiving yards, which was the third-most by a pair of teammates in a season in NFL history and more than two entire teams had in 2022.

 Defensively, Miami ranked fourth in run defense, limiting opponents to 103.0 rushing yards per game.
-Defensive tackle Christian Wilkins played a big role in that as he totaled a career-high 98 tackles.
-His 98 stops were the most by an NFL defensive lineman in a season since 1994.
+Defensive tackle Christian Wilkins totaled a career-high 98 tackles, the most by an NFL defensive lineman in a season since 1994.
 Linebacker Elandon Roberts (104) and Sieler (70) also set career highs in tackles.

 Prior to Miami, McDaniel spent five seasons (2017-21) with the San Francisco 49ers where he was the team's run game specialist in 2017 before being promoted to run game coordinator in 2018 and again to offensive coordinator in 2021.